 Layout or Add data?

 You can edit the headings by double-clicking and typing in your own preferred heading.
-"Frequency in the text" is too long but serves to illustrate.
+Here I've changed Freq. to Frequency.

 Click on the arrows to move a column up or down so as to display it in an alternative order.